finbourne/insights-sdk-csharp-preview/sdk/docs/AccessEvaluationsApi.md

 # **GetAccessEvaluationLog**
 > AccessEvaluationLog GetAccessEvaluationLog (string id)

 [EXPERIMENTAL] GetAccessEvaluationLog: Get the log for a specific access evaluation.
+This endpoint will be deprecated in the near future.

 ### Example
 ```csharp